 When my mother cooked she would cook only Cypriot traditional dishes, which of course after so many years of cooking experience she knew by heart, so I never saw her use a cookbook nor did she write down her recipes anywhere.
-Only later on when my sisters got married and started creating new recipes from their cookbooks, when she liked them, then she would ask my sisters how to make them and she did.
+Only later on when my sisters got married and started creating new, “modern” recipes, when she liked them, then she would ask my sisters how to make them, so she learned a few more.

 She never had a mixer in her life but I remember those days after we returned from England, when I was the only child staying with my parents, I would help her to whisk the butter and sugar by hand (literally using my hand as a whisk).
 Can you imaging that and yet the cake turned out fluffy and light as a feather!!!
 I used to say “Mum, is this okay, my hand hurts”, she would smile and say “Just a little bit more, honey, just a little bit more”.
 Again when she would roll out dough, she would always call me to help her and she would explain to me how to roll it out.
 Although she was in constant pain, I do not remember her ever complaining or ever not cooking with love and affection for all of us.

 I don’t think that there is a person on earth that will not remember their mother with love.
 Whenever I remember her it’s not easy to hold my tears and I remember her a lot, especially with all the traditional food I cook and which I have learnt from her.
 There are still a lot of her recipes I have never cooked before but my goal is to collect all her recipes, with the help of my sisters and leave them as a legacy to my own children.

 I will share many of her recipes in the future but as today I do not have one of her recipes to share, I have prepared something special with her favourite cheese: Halloumi.